A medical professional in scrubs and gloves examines brain scans displayed on a large screen in a surgical environment.

 Workplace fatalities are a tragic reality in New Jersey, with 116 deaths reported in 2022 alone.
 They often stem from transportation-related accidents, falls or exposure to harmful substances.
 Amid such tragedies, families face not only emotional devastation but also financial uncertainty.
 A wrongful death claim can provide a path to justice and compensation.

-While no financial award can replace someone you love, compensation can help to relieve many economic burdens grieving families face.
+While no financial award can replace someone you love, compensation can help relieve many of the economic burdens grieving families face.
 You may be eligible for various forms of compensation, including:

 The compensation you receive helps address the potentially substantial loss of support your loved one provided while addressing expenses related to the death.